© 2013 International Society for Hemodialysis

 CHECKLIST FOR SUBMISSION

-- Any necessary permissions or disclosure forms
+- Any necessary permission/disclosure forms or Supporting Information files

 - FOR REVISIONS: Marked revision and point-by-point response to review